davebaol/hrb-validator/README.md

 **isRFC3339(field)**                      | Check if the string is a valid [RFC 3339](https://tools.ietf.org/html/rfc3339) date.
 **isSet(field)**                          | Check if the field is set to a non null value.
 **isSurrogatePair(field)**                | Check if the string contains any surrogate pairs chars.
-**isType(field, type)**                   | Check if the field is of the specified type.
-Type must be one of "array", "boolean", "number", "object", "regex", "string".
+**isType(field, type)**                   | Check if the field has either the specified type (if type is a string) or one of the specified types (if type is an array of strings).
+Supported types are: "array", "boolean", "number", "object", "regex", "string".
 **isUppercase(field)**                    | Check if the string is uppercase.
 **isURL(field [, options])**              | Check if the string is an URL.<br/><br/>`options` is an object which defaults to `{ protocols: ['http','https','ftp'], require_tld: true, require_protocol: false, require_host: true, require_valid_protocol: true, allow_underscores: false, host_whitelist: false, host_blacklist: false, allow_trailing_dot: false, allow_protocol_relative_urls: false, disallow_auth: false }`.
 **isUUID(field [, version])**             | Check if the string is a UUID (version 3, 4 or 5).